Ebon Moss-Bachrach: Career

-Moss-Bachrach had his television breakout playing Desi in the HBO series Girls, which began as a recurring role before he became a series regular in the series' final three seasons.
+Moss-Bachrach played John Quincy Adams in HBO's John Adams miniseries and investigative reporter John Carreyrou in Hulu's The Dropout miniseries about the rise and fall of Elizabeth Holmes and Theranos.
+He had his television breakout playing Desi in the HBO series Girls, which began as a recurring role before he became a series regular in the series' final three seasons.
 He has subsequently appeared in The Punisher and Andor.
-For his role in the FX on Hulu series The Bear, he has won two Primetime Emmy Awards.
+For his role as Richie Jerimovich in the FX on Hulu series The Bear, he has won two Primetime Emmy Awards.
+He played a sad-sack ex-boyfriend of Jennifer Lawrence's character in the 2023 comedy No Hard Feelings.

 In July 2025, Moss-Bachrach portrayed Ben Grimm / The Thing in The Fantastic Four: First Steps (2025) and is set to reprise the role in Avengers: Doomsday (2026) and Avengers: Secret Wars (2027).
 He is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.

-He is set to make his Broadway debut in the spring of 2026 opposite Jon Bernthal in Stephen Adly Guirgis's stage adaptation of Dog Day Afternoon.
+He made his Broadway debut in the spring of 2026 opposite Jon Bernthal in Stephen Adly Guirgis's stage adaptation of Dog Day Afternoon.
+In May 2026, FX released "Gary", a standalone special episode of The Bear streaming separately from the rest of the show's catalogue.
+The special, written by and starring Moss-Bachrach and Bernthal, is set before the events of the series.

 Personal life

 Moss‑Bachrach has been married to Ukrainian photographer and artist Yelena Yemchuk since the 2000s; the couple met at a dinner party in New York City and began dating about a year and a half later.
 They have two daughters, Sasha (b.
 2007) and Maribelle (b.
 2010), and live together in Brooklyn Heights, New York, with their cat Sonny.